 "We'll also show appreciation to our students toward the end of the month with a small token gift and a celebration bringing both cohorts together," Hurtak said.

 Physical Therapist Assistant students at Concordes campus in Memphis, Tenn. are putting on a two-week activity they're calling "Soles4Souls," which collects new or gently-used shoes and donates them to help people living in poverty.
 They're also engaging in a day of service during the Oct.
 3-14 window to commemorate National Physical Therapy Month.

 California also getting in on the act

-According to Yelena Verba, BSPT, DPT, Physical Therapist Assistant Program Director at Concordes campus in North Hollywood, Calif., her students will celebrate by volunteering with the Junior Blind of America during their annual Halloween Carnival scheduled to take place Oct.
+According to Yelena Verba, BSPT, DPT, Physical Therapist Assistant Program Director at Concorde's campus in North Hollywood, CA, her students will celebrate by volunteering with the Junior Blind of America during their annual Halloween Carnival scheduled to take place Oct.
 22.

 "This is an event that we attend annually since the program has opened," Verba said.

-A few miles south, Mary Riley, MPT, PTA Program Director at Concorde - San Diego, said her students are performing postural assessments on campus with a "Basket of Health" raffle for all participants.
+A few miles south, Mary Riley, MPT, PTA Program Director at Concorde's San Diego, CA campus, said her students are performing postural assessments on campus with a "Basket of Health" raffle for all participants.
 Students will be distributing information about postural awareness throughout the month.